bitfoundation/bitplatform/docs/bit-server-side-web-api.md

   .EnableSwaggerUi();
 ```

-[GlobalConfiguration](https://msdn.microsoft.com/en-us/library/system.web.http.globalconfiguration(v=vs.118).aspx) uses ASP.NET pipeline directly and it does not work on ASP.NET Core.
+[GlobalConfiguration](https://msdn.microsoft.com/en-us/library/system.web.http.globalconfiguration.aspx) uses ASP.NET pipeline directly and it does not work on ASP.NET Core.
 But bit's config works on both ASP.NET & ASP.NET Core.

 3- Instead of adding Swashbuckle package, you've to install Swashbuckle.Core package.
 Swashbuckle package relys on ASP.NET pipeline and it does not work on ASP.NET Core.
 But our code works on both.

 4- In following code:
 ```csharp
 c.IncludeXmlComments(string.Format(@"{0}\bin\SwaggerDemoApi.XML",
                            System.AppDomain.CurrentDomain.BaseDirectory));
 ```
-We use DefaultPathProvider.Current.GetCurrentAppPath() instead of System.AppDomain.CurrentDomain.BaseDirectory which works fine on both ASP.NET/ASP.NET Core.
+We use #DefaultPathProvider.Current.GetCurrentAppPath()# instead of #System.AppDomain.CurrentDomain.BaseDirectory# which works fine on both ASP.NET/ASP.NET Core.
 We also use Path.Combine which works fine on linux servers instead of string.Format & \ charecter usage.

 5- We've following code which has no equivalent in article codes:
 ```csharp
 c.RootUrl(req => new Uri(req.RequestUri, req.GetOwinContext().Request.PathBase.Value /* /api */).ToString());